arnomalone/Color-Switch/README.md

 - User can unlock and choose between different shapes of the ball.
 - User can save multiple game states and reload or restart them at any time.
 - Cool background music.
+- The user can see top 5 highest scores ever reached in the game.
+- Users that are new to the game are provided with a guide to start off good.
+- Obstacles will be changing sizes every second to make the game more interesting and difficult.

 ## Implementation
 - Navigation: navigation of on-screen components done using FXML.